Examples in the entropy theory of countable group actions: Introduction

 \subsection{General groups and naive entropy}

 Now let $\G$ be a countable group.
-By an {\bf action} of $\G$ on a set $X$ we mean a collection $T=(T^g)_{g\in \G}$ of transformations $T^g:X \to X$ satisfying $T^{gh}=T^gT^h, T^{g^{-1}}=(T^g)^{-1}$.
+An {\bf action} of $\G$ on a set $X$ is a collection $T=(T^g)_{g\in \G}$ of transformations $T^g:X \to X$ satisfying $T^{gh}=T^gT^h, T^{g^{-1}}=(T^g)^{-1}$.
+For convenience we may write $gx$ for $T^gx$ when there is only one action of $\G$ on $X$ under consideration.
 An action $T$ on a probability space $(X,\mu)$ is {\bf probability-measure-preserving} ({\bf pmp}) if each $T^g$ preserves $\mu$.
 We also denote an action by $\G \cc^T (X,\mu)$ or simply $\G \cc (X,\mu)$ when $T$ is implicit.
 A pmp action $T$ of $\G$ on $(X,\mu)$ {\bf factors onto} an action $S$ of $\G$ on $(Y,\nu)$ if there is a measurable map $\Phi:X \to Y$ that pushes $\mu$ forward to $\nu$ and intertwines the action (so $\Phi T^g =S^g\Phi$ up to measure zero).
 Such a map is called a {\bf factor map}.
 If, in addition, $\Phi$ is invertible with measurable inverse then the two actions are said to be {\bf measurably conjugate} or {\bf isomorphic}.
 The main motivating problem is to classify actions up to measure-conjugacy and determine which actions factor onto which.